ndurner/ndurner.github.io/_posts/2025-06-26-gpt4o-image-generation.md

 GPT-4o for image generation has been released - as part of ChatGPT and Sora.
 It supersedes the Dall-E 3 model, which was originally released in October 2023, but remains the best OpenAI image generation model available via their API.

-Most notably for me, 4o image generation not just supports text prompts (like Dall-E did), but also image prompts.
+Most notable for me, 4o image generation not just supports text prompts (like Dall-E did), but also image prompts.
 Gemini has added that capability recently as well, but I find 4o's capabilities (or: steerability, as it's advertised) to be better.
 Here are two extractive examples, with errors (only) in the small details:

 ![Extracting a product from a scene, rotating it](assets/img/gpt-4o-image_gen-extract-1.jpg)